 After the upgrade to the Windows 10 May 2021 Update, you can reclaim space using this guide.

 Repair Windows Update to download Windows 10 May 2021 Update

 Windows Update is a reliable system to download and install system updates and drivers.
 However, sometimes, it may not work as expected, and it could be why version 21H1 is not available or downloading.

 If you are dealing with Windows Update problems, you can reset the system components to resolve stuck updates trying to download.
 If you cannot fix the issue, the “Update Assistant” tool could be an alternative approach to installing Windows 10 21H1 after it becomes available.

 Remove blocks to download Windows 10 21H1

-If the computer were previously configured to defer upgrades using Group Policy, it wouldn’t download version 21H1 through Windows Update until you remove the block.
+If the computer were previously configured to defer upgrades using Group Policy, it wouldn’t download the May 2021 Update through Windows Update until you remove the block.
 You can refer to this guide to revert the changes.

 A metered connection can also block the Windows 10 21H1 update from installing.
 If you have a wired or wireless connection set as metered, you can remove the block on Settings > Network & Internet > Wi-Fi (or Ethernet), selecting the network and turning off the “Set as metered connection” toggle switch.

 Third-party security software can sometimes cause problems.
 If you have an antivirus (that is not the Microsoft Defender Antivirus), or another kind of security software, you should disable or temporarily uninstall them before upgrading to version 21H1.